wouellette/ee-diversity/README.md

 Rao's Q can take as input a canopy height model in the case of forest diversity monitoring.
 In such a case, Rao's Q represents the canopy height heterogeneity, which is a robust proxy of plant diversity in closed-canopy forests.

-Rao's Q example applied to GEDI-derived Canopy Height data
+Rao's Q example applied to GEDI-derived Canopy Height data:
 ![Rao's Q example 2](images/torresani_2023.jpg)

 (Taken from [Torresani et al., 2023](https://www.sciencedirect.com/science/article/pii/S1574954123001115))

 The workbench provided in the `Examples` section combines canopy height and NDVI-derived Rao's Q into a Generalized Additive Model,